Skip to main content

 How to measure clock jitter with an eye diagram

-An eye diagram, also known as an eye pattern, is a type of oscilloscope display to visualize the quality of a digital signal.
+An eye diagram is a powerful tool for visualizing and analyzing jitter in high-speed digital signals.
 You can analyze the pattern to evaluate the signal integrity parameters, such as clock jitter, inter-symbol interference, bit error rate (BER), and SNR.
 You can also capture the eye diagram in a software tool and compare it with the same specifications to determine if your signal meets the required performance criteria.

 Eye amplitude